andrewrgoss/andrewrgoss.com/content/post/open_data_science_conference.md

 * Scikit-learn
 * Natural Language Processing

-Once the workshop materials become available <a href="https://www.opendatascience.com" target="_blank">online</a> I'll be writing more here.
+The workshop materials from the conference are available on <a href="https://www.opendatascience.com/category/conferences" target="_blank">opendatascience.com</a>.